 The team at Search Republic has decided that the passing of our friend the average position metric, although sad, has made way for greater metrics that will provide digital marketers with better insights to guide our ongoing optimisations.

-For comprehensive answers to all your digital marketing questions, reach out to our friendly team anytime.
+We're a friendly team of digital marketing experts in Wynyard Quarter, Auckland - come visit us at Level 5, 12 Madden Street or give us a ring at +64 9 950 2633.
+For comprehensive answers to all your digital marketing questions, reach out to us anytime.
 We love talking search with anyone who’ll listen!

 We are a digital marketing company with a focus on helping our customers achieve great results across several key areas.